hmrc/income-tax-mtd-changelog/README.md

 ### 16 June 2025

+#### Business Details API

+New API version 2.0 added in Sandbox with the following changes:

+##### Added

+The following endpoints have been created for tax years 2025-26 onwards:
+- Retrieve Accounting Type
+- Update Accounting Type
+- Retrieve Periods of Account
+- Create or Update Periods of Account

+Add a new error `RULE_REQUEST_CANNOT_BE_FULFILLED` for the following endpoint:
+- Create and Amend Quarterly Period Type for a Business

 #### Business Source Adjustable Summary API

 New API version 7.0 added in Production with the following changes: